DUDLEY INTERNATIONAL PIANO COMPETITION

 3. Previous First Prize winners and anyone who has studied with any member of the Jury twelve months prior to the competition are not eligible to enter.

 4. A maximum of 20 competitors will be selected for the Competition.
-Eight competitors will be selected for the semi-final and three for the concerto final.
+Eight competitors will be selected for the semi-final and three for the recital final.

 6. In the event that one of the finalists is unable to play in the final the winner of the fourth prize will be required to play.
 By applying for the competition all applicants will be treated as confirming that, in the event of them winning fourth prize, they will be able to play in the final at short notice.